Lectures on LHC Physics: QCD

-What is still missing is an averaging factor for initial-state spins and colors, only the sum is included in Eq.(\ref{eq:dy_me2}).
+What is still missing is an averaging factor for initial--state spins and colors, only the sum is included in Eq.\eqref{eq:dy_me2}.
 For incoming electrons as well as incoming quarks this factor $K_{ij}$ includes $1/4$ for the spins.
 Since we do not observe color in the initial state, and the color structure of the incoming $q \bar{q}$ pair has no impact on the $Z$--production matrix element, we also average over the color.
-This means another factor $1/N_c^2$ in the averaged matrix element, which altogether becomes (in four space-time dimensions)
+This gives us another factor $1/N_c^2$ for the averaged matrix element, which altogether becomes

-In spite of our specific case in Eq.(\ref{eq:dy_me2}) looking that way, matrix elements we compute from our Feynman rules are not automatically numbers with mass unit zero.
+In spite of our specific case in Eq.\eqref{eq:dy_me2} looking that way, matrix elements we compute from our Feynman rules are not automatically numbers with mass unit zero.

-If for the partonic invariant mass of the two quarks we introduce the \underline{Mandelstam variable} $s = (k_2+k_2)^2 = 2 (k_1 k_2)$ momentum conservation implies $s = q^2 = m_Z^2$.
-This simple one-particle phase space has only one remaining free parameter, the reduced polar angle $y=(1 - \cos \theta)/2 = 0 \cdots 1$.
-The azimuthal angle $\phi$ plays no role at colliders, unless you want to compute gravitational effects on Higgs production at ATLAS and CMS.
-Any LHC Monte Carlo will either random-generate a reference angle $\phi$ for the partonic process or pick one and keep it fixed.
-The second option has at least once lead to considerable confusion and later amusement at the Tevatron, when people noticed that the behavior of gauge bosons was dominated by gravity, namely gauge bosons were supposed to only go up or down...

-In terms of the two parameters $y$ and $\phi$ we can describe the phase space for a one-particle final state.
-In four space-time dimensions (this detail will become important later) we can compute a \underline{total cross section} from the matrix element squared, for example as given in Eq.(\ref{eq:dy_me2}), as
+If for the partonic invariant mass of the two quarks we introduce the \underline{Mandelstam variable} $s = (k_2+k_2)^2 = 2 (k_1 k_2)$, so momentum conservation for on--shell $Z$ production implies $s = q^2 = m_Z^2$.
+In four space--time dimensions (this detail will become important later) we can compute a \underline{total cross section} from the matrix element squared, for example as given in Eq.\eqref{eq:dy_me2}, as

+The scattering angle $\theta$ enters through the definition of $y = 0...1$.
 The mass of the final state appears in $\tau$, with $\tau =0$ for a massless photon.
-It would be replaced to include $m_W$ or the Higgs mass or the mass of a Kaluza-Klein graviton if needed.
+It would be replaced to include $m_W$ or the Higgs mass or the mass of a Kaluza--Klein graviton if needed.
+At the production threshold of an on--shell particle the phase space opens in the limit $\tau \to 1$, slowly increasing the cross section above threshold $\tau < 1$.